jakeva/jakeva.github.io/index.md

   </div>
   <div class="span4">
     <h2>About Me</h2>
     <p>I'm Jake.
 I live in Salt Lake City, and I do various things with computers.
-I currently have one couch and two cars too many.
-I drink beer and Irish whiskey.
+I read, cook, go outside, and stay inside.
 I mostly post here from my phone using some custom shortcuts and python scripts.</p>
   </div>
 </div>